Richat Structure: Fringe theory of Atlantis site

-The Richat Structure has been the subject of fringe claims to be the site of Atlantis mentioned in the works of Plato.
+The Richat Structure has been the subject of unsubstantiated fringe claims to be the site of Atlantis mentioned in the works of Plato.
 This claim is primarily based on the concentric nature of the structure, which superficially matches Plato's description of the city.
 Most classicists believe that Atlantis was a fictional rhetorical invention by Plato, rather than a real geographic location.
 According to archaeologist Sean M. Rafferty, other than superficially matching Plato's Atlantis description in being circular, in its particular details, including being a geologically ancient natural structure, the Richat Structure bears little resemblance to Plato's description of Atlantis, with the Richat Structure's location far inland in a desert contradicting Plato's information regarding the location of Atlantis.
+Skeptic Steven Novella criticised other inconsistencies in the claim, including the lack of any archaeological evidence for a city having been built there, and the lack of evidence for the canals mentioned in Plato's Atlantis account.